fbpx

 Fronteira Palace

 Fronteira Palace is one of the most beautiful seventeenth-century monuments in Lisbon.
 The Palace holds the largest collection of seventeenth-century “azulejos” (Portuguese tiles) preserved in situ.
-It was built in 1670 which was used as a second residence and hunting lodge by the Mascarenhas family before the Lisbon earthquake.

 The Palace is located northwest of the city center, in the district of Benfica.
 The gardens can be visited without a guide or by following a pre-designed itinerary with audio guides.
 Visitors are welcome to join the monthly “thematic walks” through the gardens, conducted by art historian Ana Paula Rebelo Correia.